 - 3. Please outline any proposals being considered. - 1.
-Continue with the existing 2015/16 scheme, ensuring the scheme is cost neutral to the Council with continued reduced support for working age claimants of 22.7%. - 2.
-Mirror the proposed changes to the Housing Benefit scheme with effect from April 2016 whereby no family premium (an extra needs allowance) will be awarded for new CTR claims or existing claims where there are new births. - 4.
-What outcomes do we want to achieve?
+Continue with the existing 2016/17 scheme, ensuring the scheme is cost neutral to the Council with continued reduced support for working age claimants of 22.7%. - 2.
+In addition, mirror the proposed changes to the Housing Benefit scheme with effect from April 2017 in the following areas: - Reducing the time period a person can be absent from Great Britain and continue to claim housing benefit from 13 weeks (or 52 weeks in certain cases) to 4 weeks. - Applicants of Employment and Support Allowance (ESA) who fall within the Work Related Activity Group will no longer receive the work related activity component in the calculation of their housing benefit. - Limiting the dependent allowances within the housing benefit calculation to a maximum of two children, which will affect new households who have a third or subsequent child on or after 1st April 2017. - Treating people in receipt of Universal Credit (carers element) in the same way as those on Carer's Allowance.whereby no family premium (an extra needs allowance) will be awarded for new CTR claims or existing claims where there are new births.

+4. What outcomes do we want to achieve?